Published On: Jan 12 2012 01:22:53 PM CSTUpdated On: Feb 05 2015 09:34:05 AM CST

-Today, the federal holiday is celebrated nationally with many service events, often attended by leaders, celebrities and the President.
+The federal holiday of Martin Luther King Day is celebrated nationally with many service events, often attended by leaders, celebrities and the president.

 In 2000, the same year it pulled the Confederate flag down from its statehouse dome, South Carolina became the last state to sign a bill recognizing Martin Luther King Jr. Day as a paid holiday.